 License Renewal Assistance: Active duty Service members called to federal active duty for 120 days or more in the U.S. Armed Forces during an officially designated war, emergency or contingency may be eligible for exemption of renewal fees.
-CRS 12-30-302
+Colorado Code 12-20-302

 For questions regarding military education and training applied toward licensure, please email firstname.lastname@example.org .

-Military License Reinstatement: License reinstatement may be available to Service members serving on active duty in the U.S. Armed Forces for at least 30 days for Veterans that received an honorable discharge.
-The requirements for reinstatement are specified in state law CRS 12-20-202, and generally include submission of an application, payment of fees, and compliance with the applicable practice act.
+Military License Reinstatement: License reinstatement may be available for Service members serving on active duty in the U.S. Armed Forces for at least 30 days and for Veterans who have not been dishonorably discharged.
+The requirements for reinstatement are specified in Colorado Code 12-20-202, and generally include submission of an application, payment of fees, and compliance with the applicable practice act.
 For licenses expired more than 2 years, demonstration of competency to practice may also be required.

 To apply for license reinstatement, applicants must submit a copy of their official orders or other official documentation that clearly identifies how they met the reinstatement requirements to email@example.com.

 Requirements for Relocated Military Spouse Licensure: The Spouse of a Service member who relocates to Colorado due to military orders and holds an active license in good standing from another state, may practice in most professions regulated by DPO.
 There are no fees for these licenses, they are valid for three years but are non-renewable.
 Spouses can apply at the Colorado Division of Professions and Occupations Online Services webpage.
 Only occupations regulated by DPO offer this benefit.